Z-Siqi/WritingBoard/README.md

 ## Feature

 * There is only one writing pad built into this app.
-* Based on Material Design 3, you have to make sure your system is Android 12+
+* Based on Material Design 3, you have to make sure your system is Android 12+ (Minimum can run on Android 10 but without dynamic colors)
 * Many personalization settings.

 ## Screenshot